Updated: Apr 8

 But sometimes you feel like a fraud despite all of your achievements.

 What Exactly is a Fraud?

-I think this definition works perfectly: a person or thing intended to deceive others, typically by unjustifiably claiming or being credited with accomplishments or qualities.
-(Thanks to Google for this definition.)
+According to Google, a fraud is a person or thing intended to deceive others, typically by unjustifiably claiming or being credited with accomplishments or qualities.

 Needless to say, you are not a fraud.
 You would never deceive others or lie about your accomplishments.
 But, sometimes you feel like you are not the confident and accomplished person that you appear to be.

 If only they knew that I got nervous every time I spoke.

 I'm not good at English, and I know people notice and think I am not good at my job either.